Skip to main content

 Any two distinct classes created by defclass or define-condition are disjoint unless they have a common subclass or one class is a subclass of the other.

 An implementation may be extended to add other subtype relationships between the specified types, as long as they do not violate the type relationships and disjointness requirements specified here.
-An implementation may define additional types that are subtypes or supertypes of any specified types, as long as each additional type is a subtype of
+An implementation may define additional types that are subtypes or supertypes of any specified types, as long as each additional type is a subtype of type t and a supertype of type nil and the disjointness requirements are not violated.

 At the discretion of the implementation, either standard-object or structure-object might appear in any class precedence list for a system class that does not already specify either standard-object or structure-object.
 If it does, it must precede the class t and follow all other standardized classes.